 The programming for the modules was done in python.
 The performance involved three types of arm movement: teleoperable, where the dancers could move one arm and the other three would mirror the motion in real time, posable, where gaits were pre-recorded by the choreographers moving each arm and saving the motions, and gait table choreography, where ModLab choreographed the robot solo using excel gait tables and audacity audio editing software.

-Project Credits: Stella Latscha, Dean Wilhelmi, Matthew Picoli
+Team: Stella Latscha, Dean Wilhelmi, Matthew Picoli